 Why choose Western Sydney University?

 Western Sydney University is a world-class university, globally recognised for its research strengths and innovations in teaching.
 Here's why international students from over 70 countries choose to study at Western Sydney University every year.
+Find out more about what our students love about Western on Why Study Here! (opens in a new window)

 For more information, visit the Western Sydney University page on the Times Higher Education website.(opens in a new window)